Sayaka Ishii: Early life

+Career

-Junior career
+Junior years

 In 2022, she reached the final of the Osaka Mayor's Cup, but lost to compatriot Sara Saito.

-Professional career
+Professional

 In July 2024, she and compatriot Naho Sato won the doubles title at the Figueira da Foz International Ladies Open.
 The following month, she made her WTA Tour debut after qualifying for Tennis in the Land, but lost to third seed Kateřina Siniaková in three sets.
 In October 2024, she qualified for her second main draw at the Toray Pan Pacific Open with a defeat over top qualifying seed Clara Tauson.
 She then recorded her first WTA Tour wins over compatriot and lucky loser Sara Saito and qualifier Zeynep Sönmez to reach her first WTA 500-level quarterfinal.
 Ishii withdrew with an abdominal injury before her last eight match with sixth seed Diana Shnaider.
 As a result, she reached a career-high ranking of No. 203 on 28 October 2024.

 In March 2025, she received a wildcard into the main draw of the Miami Open, but lost in the first round to Emma Raducanu.